LinkedIn for Business

 23. Ask for help – why not post your question and allow people add value for you.

 24. Navigator – Using Linkedin Sales Navigator allows you send in mail and see exactly who is checking you out.
 From US$780 a year or US$80 a month you can see when people move jobs.
 You can see who is connected to other members of your company in Linkedin.
 And you can integrate it with your CRM.
 With the CRM integrated you can make notes in Linkedin that update the CRM.
 Likewsie you can integrate your email client.
 You can send limited Inmail.
-Plus you can save up to 1500 leads.
+Plus you can save up to 1500 leads and prospect lists.
 All very well for the bigger companies, who can prospect easier and even find lookalike prospects or research a potential buying team.

 Read on Pulse

 Pulse is a News Aggregator which publishes much of the content you see on your LinkedIn home page feed, much of which is also sent via an email weekly as a digest to subscribed members to show the suggested headlines, in chosen fields of interest.
 Some content is organically generated by a team of LinkedIn editors and some is contributed content, sent in by members, which is curated and monitored before publication.
 This includes video, especially ‘native’ video, recorded within the Linkedin platform.
 Remember Linkedin does not want you adding video or external links to video that brings people out of their platform.

 Plus of course the “promoted” paid content which Linkedin shows in order to generate income.